 But for brands with a plausible underdog story to tell, the timing is good for rolling it out.
 Even as the Great Recession recedes, consumers continue to feel under siege.
 Smart underdogs will turn the zeitgeist to their advantage.

-Contributed to BSI by: Anat Keinan, Jill Avery, and Neeru Pahari and featured today on Branding Strategy Insider in partnership with the Harvard Business Review
+Contributed to Branding Strategy Insider by: Anat Keinan, Jill Avery, and Neeru Pahari in partnership with the Harvard Business Review